Skip to main content

 The deal would compensate three men and a fourth family after judges cleared them in a case later tied to another suspect.

-• On Tuesday, the city of Austin reached a tentative $35 million settlement with four men wrongly accused of the 1991 yogurt shop murders of four teenage girls.
-Robert Springsteen, Michael Scott, Forrest Welborn, and Maurice Pierce were exonerated after decades of wrongful conviction and accusation.
+• On Tuesday, the city of Austin reached a tentative $35 million settlement with four men wrongly accused of the 1991 yogurt shop murders.
+The agreement addresses the wrongful convictions of Robert Springsteen, Michael Scott, Forrest Welborn, and Maurice Pierce.

 • Authorities formally exonerated the men in February after DNA evidence linked serial killer Robert Eugene Brashers to the 1991 crime.
-Brashers died in 1999 after committing suicide during a standoff with police, and investigators confirmed he acted alone.
+Brashers died in 1999, and investigators confirmed he acted alone in the murders.

 • Austin City Manager T.C.
 Broadnax stated the settlement "closes the final chapter of a devastating story in Austin's history."
-The city council must still approve the payment, which is expected within about a week.
+The city council must still approve the payment before it takes effect.

-• Ongoing negotiations regarding police reforms aim to prevent future wrongful convictions and protect vulnerable individuals in the justice system.
-Attorney Tony Diaz stated the agreement represents "an important step toward accountability and closure," signaling broader systemic change beyond financial restitution.
+• Ongoing negotiations regarding police reforms aim to prevent future wrongful convictions and safeguard vulnerable individuals in the justice system.
+Attorneys for the men expressed hope this settlement will catalyze improved investigative practices.

 Insights by Ground AI